naomicrawfordarchitect/naomicrawfordarchitect.github.io/index.md

                 <div>
                     <div>
                         <blockquote class="nk-blockquote-style-1 text-white">
-                            <p>Outstanding job and exceeded all expectations.
-It was a pleasure to work with them on a sizable first project and am looking forward to start the next one asap.</p>
+                            <p>Outstanding job and a great result.
+It was a pleasure to work with Naomi on a sizable first project.</p>
                             <cite>Michael Hopkins</cite>
                         </blockquote>
                         <div class="nk-gap-3 mt-10"></div>